How Tight Should Climbing Shoes Be?

 If you look closely at the photos above, the left shoe creates significantly less tension, which means the forefoot was unable to become rigid.
 You can see that my entire forefoot lies flat on the floor.
 Because of this, my ability to edge with this foot will be significantly impaired.
 The right foot, on the other hand, fits much better and because of the tighter fit, the forefoot doesn’t lie flat, offering far superior support on small holds.

-The camber, also knows the downturn of a shoe, will play a big role in how tight climbing shoes should be.
+The camber, also known as the downturn of a shoe, will play a big role in how tight climbing shoes should be.
 As you saw above, shoes that have a downturned shape are intended to curl your toes and hold your foot in a powerful foot position, which allows you to hold your weight on the smallest of holds.
 If your foot is loose within an aggressive climbing shoe, then it simply won’t be able to hold your toes in this curled position.

-The material of a shoe’s upper is more a factor when it comes to sizing climbing shoes, although it’s certainly worth a quick mention here.
+The material of a shoe’s upper is more of a factor when it comes to sizing climbing shoes, although it’s certainly worth a quick mention here.
 When it comes to uppers, they are usually classified as leather, synthetic, or a combination of both.

 The important thing to remember here is that leather stretches significantly more than synthetic shoes, especially if they are unlined shoes.
 In fact, unlined leather can stretch up to a whole shoe size, so if you have your eye on a pair of leather climbing shoes, you will want to buy them a bit tighter to counter the stretch that will inevitably follow the break-in period.